Cornerback

 Other members of the defensive backfield include strong and free safeties.

 The cornerback position requires speed, agility, strength, and the ability to make rapid sharp turns.
-A cornerback's skill set typically requires proficiency in anticipating the quarterback, backpedaling, executing single and zone coverage, disrupting pass routes, block shedding, and tackling.
+A cornerback's skill set typically requires proficiency in anticipating the quarterback and wide receiver, backpedaling, executing single and zone coverage, disrupting pass routes, block shedding, and tackling.
 Cornerbacks are among the fastest players on the field.
 Because of this, they are frequently used as return specialists on punts or kickoffs.